NICMx/Jool/doc/usr/usr-flags-global.md

 Note that if `--boostMTU` is activated, the MTU will still be 1280 even if the relevant plateau is less than 1280.

-Also, you don't really need to sort the values as you input them.
+You don't really need to sort the values as you input them.